 Stay and Accommodation

 Assisi is an important tourist location in the region and several people visit the town each year to admire its many beautiful churches.
 For this reason there are plenty of good hotels in the town.
 Most hotels can be found close to the center of the town and near the main bus station.
 There are also a few good bed & breakfasts in Assisi.
-Some suggestions are: hotel Dal Moro, hotel Fontebella srl, hotel JFI Hermitagel, hotel S Francesco Srl, hotel Berti, hotel Umbra Srl and Hotel Da Angelo.
+Some suggestions are the hotel Dal Moro, hotel Fontebella srl, hotel JFI Hermitage, hotel S Francesco Srl, hotel Berti, hotel Umbra Srl and Hotel Da Angelo.

 Eating in Assisi

 Visitors in Assisi would have plenty of options to choose from when it comes to eating out.
 There are quite a lot of good restaurants, trattorias and pizzerias in the town that serve simple but delicious traditional dishes as well as Italian cuisine from other regions.
 In most places, food is quite typical to the region and is preferred by the locals.
 The pizzas in Assisi are also worth trying since they are made with the freshest ingredients.
-Some of the best known restaurants in Assis are ristorante La Fortezza, ristorante Pizzeria Da Angelo Assisi, ristorante Minerva, ristorante dei Priori, ristorante Frate Sole and ristorante Belvedre di Preziotti Maria Maddalena.
+Some of the best known restaurants in Assisi are ristorante La Fortezza, ristorante Pizzeria Da Angelo Assisi, ristorante Minerva, ristorante dei Priori, ristorante Frate Sole and ristorante Belvedere di Preziotti Maria Maddalena.